ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 ## Born2BeRoot Guide

-### Mandotary
+## Mandotary
 This guide has 8 Parts:
-- Part 0 - Your Born2BeRoot Defence Evaluation with Answers
+- Part 0 - Questions & Answers
-- Part 1 - Downloading Your Virtual Machine
+- Part 1 - Downloading Virtual Machine
-- Part 2 - Installing Your Virtual Machine
+- Part 2 - Installing Virtual Machine
-- Part 3 - Starting Your Virtual Machine
+- Part 3 - Starting Virtual Machine
-- Part 4 - Configurating Your Virtual Machine
+- Part 4 - Configurating Virtual Machine
 - Part 5 - Connecting to SSH
 - Part 6 - Continue Configurating Your Virtual Machine
 - Part 7 - Signature.txt
 - Part 8 - Commands for UFW, Group, Host, lsblk and SSH

-### Bonus
+## Bonus
 This guide has 2 Parts:
-Part 0: Installation Lighttpd MariaDB PHP (LLMP) Stack Part 1: Installing Lighttpd
+- Part 0 - Installation Lighttpd MariaDB PHP (LLMP) Stack
+- Part 1 - Installing Lighttpd
-Part 2: Installing & Configuring MariaDB
+- Part 2 - Installing & Configuring MariaDB
-Part 3: Installing PHP
+- Part 3 - Installing PHP
-Part 4: Downloading & Configuring WordPress
+- Part 4 - Downloading & Configuring WordPress
-Part 5: Configuring Lighttpd
+- Part 5 - Configuring Lighttpd
-File Transfer Protocol (FTP)
+- File Transfer Protocol (FTP)
-Part 1: Installing & Configuring FTP
+- Part 1 - Installing & Configuring FTP
-Part 2: Connecting to Server via FTP
+- Part 2 - Connecting to Server via FTP

-## Part 0 - Born2BeRoot Introduction
+## Part 0 - Questions & Answers

 ### Difference between Debian and CentOS?
 Debian is a lot easier to update then CentOS when a new version is released.
 Debian is more user-friendly and supports many libraries, filesystems and architecture.
 It also has more options for customisation.
 If you are a larger business CentOS offers more Enterprise features and excellent support for the Enterprise software.